ramrao0102/cs5293sp22-project2/README.md

 Also, included is the file srep00196-s3.csv.
 This file has more than 50,000 records.
 I could only use 35,000 records with the memory avialable on my VM instance. <br>

+## Key Assumption

+Both srep00196-s3.csv and yummly.json files need to be utilized for this application.
+The code has been writtwn to combine the datasets and statements have been <br>
+written to allow the user to enter ingredients on command line, and the code allows processing of the povided datset to identify the best cuisine and its cosine <br>
+similarity score frpm both datasets, but also allows generating the 5 closest cuisine ids and cosine similarity scores from 5 next closest matches.

 ## RAM required for Execution

 Note that I needed to have 64GB RAM on my VM Instance for this application to complete execution with full yummly.json dataset and 35,000 records from the <br>